Lou Correa: Early life and education

 Correa's paternal grandfather came to the United States from Mexico to work for the Southern Pacific Transportation Company in the 1910s.
 His grandfather settled down in the U.S. and started a family.
 During the Great Depression, he returned to Mexico with his American-born children.
 Years later, Correa's father got married and moved from Mexico to California.

 Correa was born in East Los Angeles.
 His mother was killed in a car accident in Mexico when he was two.
 This resulted in Correa and his father moving to Zacatecas, Mexico.
 Five years later, he and his father moved to the Penguin City neighborhood in Anaheim, California.
 Correa's family unit comprised his father, Correa's sister, and an aunt he called "mom."
 Correa's father worked at a cardboard factory.
 His aunt cleaned hotel rooms making $1.50 an hour.
 The family moved regularly due to the cost of rent.

 Correa started second grade speaking only Spanish.
 He struggled to learn English initially, but became fluent over time.
-He graduated from Anaheim High School and earned a Bachelor of Arts in economics from California State University, Fullerton and a Juris Doctor and Master of Business Administration from the University of California, Los Angeles.
+He graduated from Anaheim High School and earned a Bachelor of Arts degree in economics from California State University, Fullerton and a Juris Doctor and Master of Business Administration from the University of California, Los Angeles.